Léon Nicole

-Léon Nicole (10 April 1887 in Montcherand, Vaud – 28 June 1965 in Geneva) was a prominent trade unionist, journalist, politician and member of the Grand Council of Geneva and the Swiss National Council.
+Léon Nicole (10 April 1887 – 28 June 1965) was a prominent trade unionist, journalist, politician and member of the Grand Council of Geneva and the Swiss National Council.
 In 1933, he was a member of the first Cantonal government in Switzerland with a Socialist majority and the first socialist ever elected to lead a Canton.
 He was elected the first President of the Swiss Party of Labour in 1944.
-In 1952 he was expelled from the Party of Labour for expressing sympathy towards Yugoslavia and in 1954 set up a rival communist party called the Progressive Party.
+In 1952 he was expelled from the Party of Labour because of his opposition to the party's support for Swiss neutrality on the grounds of the Zhdanov doctrine.
+He accused his former party of nationalism and Titoism, and in 1954 set up a rival communist party called the Progressive Party.

 Early life

 Nicole attended school in his home village and Orbe before leaving for further education in St. Gallen.
 He worked in the postal service from 1905 to 1919, stationed in Geneva from 1911 and was a union leader between 1919 and 1921.
 He was editor of several socialist newspapers including Labour and Workers' Voice.